Thinking of Buying a Home?

 Q: What kind of title should a person demand?

 A: When purchasing a home, you should demand a “marketable” title.
-Your attorney, after proper investigation, can advise you whether the seller is able to convey such a title to you.
-A “marketable” title is one free of adverse claims, liens, apparent defects, grave doubts, and the risk of litigation.
+A “marketable” title is one free of adverse claims, liens, apparent defects, grave doubts and the risk of litigation.

 Q: Why is a title examination necessary?

 A: A title examination is a study and review of the abstract or county records to determine the identity of the legal owner, whether mortgages or liens exist, if other title defects exist and what easements and restrictions may exist.
 The examination requires interpreting numerous deeds, mortgages, wills, court decrees and other instruments, and applying laws and court decisions to the various situations disclosed in the abstract.
 All of this is performed to assure that title to the property is “marketable.”

 Q: Does the title examiner need to be an attorney?

 A: An attorney with the required legal knowledge and training should perform the title examination.
 These matters require analysis of statutes, cases and standards to identify potential problems, determine if the potential problem can be disregarded or must be corrected and determine what corrections are required.